The following are well-known precautions and workarounds when using InterScan Web Security Virtual Appliance (IWSVA) in ICAP mode.

 When you set the HTTP proxy server used for the ICAP client as WRS's HTTP proxy and IWSVA receives an ICAP request, the ICAP request for the WRS query might also be received by the HTTP proxy.

-Though the WRS check for the WRS server is skipped by the internal whitelist, the number of the ICAP request doubles and this might cause a slowdown in accessing web sites.
+Though the WRS check for the WRS server is skipped by the internal approved list, the number of the ICAP request doubles and this might cause a slowdown in accessing web sites.

 Configure the HTTP proxy in order for the WRS server to bypass the ICAP filtering.